hyphanet/mactray/README.md

 ### About

-This is a tray (menu bar) app for Freenet for OS X.
+A menu bar app for Freenet for OS X.

-#### Features

-* Tray icon shows whether or not Freenet is running
+* Menu bar icon shows whether or not Freenet is running
+* Automatically starts Freenet at login
-* Dropdown menu for starting and stopping Freenet properly
+* Allows users to start and stop Freenet manually
-* Easy access to the downloads folder
+* Provides easy access to the downloads folder
+* Built-in Freenet installer with bundled Java package

 ### Screenshots